f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 Interface Aggregation for System Controllers (Optional)
 -------------------------------------------------------

 As seen in previous diagrams, each system controller has its own independent out-of-band 10Gb ethernet connection.
-These can run independently of each other, and should be connected to the same layer2 VLAN so that the floating IP address can move from primary to standby in the event of a failure.
+These can run independently of each other and should be connected to the same layer2 VLAN so that the floating IP address can move from primary to standby in the event of a failure.
 You may optionally configure these two interfaces into a single Link Aggregation Group (LAG) for added resiliency, which is recommended.
 This would allow direct access to either static IP address on the system controllers in the event one link should fail.
 Below is a depiction of each system controllers out-of-band management interface bonded together in a single LAG:

 .. image:: images/initial_setup_of_velos_system_controllers/image3.png
   :align: center